sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 </tabs>
 ```

-Like controls, a tabís relevance can be governed using a condition.
+Like controls, a tab‚Äôs relevance can be governed using a condition.
 The condition attribute is used to control whether or not the tab is visible, and thus available.
 Conditions are not used to control tab activation, only tab availability.
 If no condition is specified, the tab will always be visible.

 Collections of related tabs can be grouped together in colored, named groups to improve clarity.
 These collections are called tab groups.
 In the ribbon displayed below, there is a tab group containing three tabs.